Frequently Asked Questions about Busing

 Q. Are there assigned seats on the school bus?

 A. Yes.
 School Board policy authorizes the driver to assign seats using whatever seating arrangement works best for the safety of students and the driver.Q.
 How will I be notified of a change to my child's stop time or location?A. A letter will be sent to your home or the bus driver will give your child a note that "an email will be sent to you regarding the change."Q. Will my child have the same bus driver everyday?A. Usually the same driver will drive the morning and afternoon run.
 However there will be times when a substitute driver is on the bus.
-Also, driver trainees may ride along in order to learn the route.Q: How do you handle extreme cold weather situations?A: In the case of extreme cold, the district’s guidelines generally call for consideration of a 2-hour delay, 3-hour-delay or cancellation if the actual temperature dips below minus 5 degrees, with windchill below minus 20 degrees, according to all local data.
-Under those conditions, students could suffer from frostbite on exposed skin in about 30 minutes.
-It’s also too cold for the amounts of fuel additive the district is allowed by state law to mix with school bus diesel fuel to prevent it from jelling.Q.
+Also, driver trainees may ride along in order to learn the route.Q: How do you handle extreme cold weather situations?A: In the case of extreme cold, the district may consider a 1-hour delay, 2-hour delay, 3-hour-delay or cancellation if the actual temperature dips below minus 5 degrees, and there is a windchill below minus 20 degrees.
+Any decision takes into account how long students are exposed to the cold and whether buses can operate properly.
+Sometimes it can be too cold for the amounts of fuel additive the district is allowed by state law to mix with school bus diesel fuel to prevent it from jelling.Q.
 Why is the bus late and why wasn't I called?A. Some of the situations that could cause lateness include traffic, road closures, weather, vehicle mechanical issues or a late prior route.
 Since we operate over 100 buses and school vehicles, it is virtually impossible to contact parents when the bus is running late.
 However, we have radio contact with all buses and school vehicles and we can determine the expected time of arrival.

 Q. What can my child bring on the bus?